enahwe/KafkaGust/README.md

 * ***producerAck*** : Three values :
  * *-1* for all in-sync,
  * *0* for no ack at all,
- * *1* for leader ack only (see the 'request.required.acks' Kafka property for more information)
+ * *1* for leader ack only
+ * Overloads the property "request.required.acks" into the Kafka producer's native configuration
 * ***preHash*** : Three values :
  * *-1* for SHA pre-hash,
  * *0* for no pre-hash,